din3shn/DA_Portfolio_Proj/README.md

     - The project aims to provide insights into ride patterns, driver efficiency, and customer preferences.
     - Operations performed include Data Cleaning, Manipulation and Analysis using pivot tables.
-    - You can find the raw dataset and clean dataset and the analysis part in different sheets in the workbook.
+    - You can find the raw dataset and the analysis part in different sheets in the workbook.